2703roy/LineraOrchestrator_XFighterZone/README.md

 standard CLI-based deployment and queries can be used instead of the Orchestrator service.

 Example operations include:
-- linera publish-module to register the xfighter, leaderboard, and tournament modules
+- `linera publish-module` — register the xfighter, leaderboard, and tournament modules
-- linera publish-and-create to deploy applications
+- `linera publish-and-create` — deploy applications
-- curl GraphQL queries to inspect child apps and match results
+- `curl` GraphQL queries — inspect child apps and match results

 However, these steps are not required for normal evaluation, since the Orchestrator (port 5290) automates:
 - Module publishing